diem/reference-merchant/README.md

 * python 3.7

 Run the following commands in the repository root:
 ```shell script
 scripts/lrm.sh setup_environment
 scripts/lrm.sh build
 scripts/lrm.sh develop
 ```

-At this stage the merchant website will be available at http://localhost:8000
+The merchant website will be available at http://localhost:8000

 See `docker/docker-compose.yaml` for the setup details.